-The first Arctic ozone measurements started in Svalbard 66 years ago.
-In 1950 a recalibrated and upgraded Dobson instrument (D8) was sent to Longyearbyen, and Søren H.H.
+The first Arctic ozone measurements started in Svalbard in 1950, when a recalibrated and upgraded Dobson instrument (D8) was sent to Longyearbyen, and Søren H.H.
 Larsen was the first person who performed ozone measurements in Polar regions (Henriksen and Svendby, 1997).
 Larsen studied the annual ozone cycle, and his measurements were of great importance when Gordon M.B.
 Dobson and his co-workers went to Antarctica (Halley Bay) some years later.